catalyst-cloud/catalystcloud-docs/source/first-instance/heat.rst

 =======================================================

 Select the following Heat template from the catalystcloud-orchestration repository cloned earlier.
-Before making use of a template it is good practice to check that the template is valid:
+Before making use of a template, it is good practice to check that the template is valid:

 .. code-block:: bash